long-rh/DSDApp/README.md

 Figure 6.
 Desirability functions for different optimizations; (a) minimization, (b) maximization, and (c) tuning at $y_{target}$ = 2 with $y_{lower}$ = 1 and $y_{upper}$ = 3.

-The otimization of the factor levels is performed by clicking "Maximize desirability."
+The optimization of the factor levels is performed by clicking "Maximize desirability."
 For multi-objective optimization, the total desirability $D_t=\prod_{i}D_i$ is maximized.
 In the bottom pane in Figure 7, make sure that $D_i$ and $D_t$ are not zero; otherwise, optimization of output value(s) is not performed properly.
-The optimization is done by limited-memory quasi-Newton code for bound-constrained optimization (L-BFGS-B) (the defualt function “optim” in R language), and repeated ten times by changing the initial parameters.
+The optimization is done by limited-memory quasi-Newton code for bound-constrained optimization (L-BFGS-B; the default function of “optim” in R language) and repeated ten times by changing the initial parameters.

 <img src="image/optimize.png" width="80%">\
 Figure 7.
 Optimization